highchair/artinruins-com/_property/dari-bee-east-pvd.md

 It was announced in early 2024 that the owners of the Dari Bee were looking to sell.
 The prime real estate along the bike path was asking a quarter of a million dollars.

 Business seems to be brisk in warmer months.
-Richmond Square has seen much business growth and turnover in the past few years as new owners have redeveloped the buildings and a new multi-unit apartment building was constructed by ONE Neighborhood Builders.
+Riverside Square has seen much business growth and turnover in the past few years as new owners have redeveloped the buildings and a new multi-unit apartment building was constructed by ONE Neighborhood Builders.
 With Borealis coffee, Union Bistro, and other nearby business, the Dari Bee will hopefully continue to be a bright spot along the bike path for a cold treat.

 ### Current Events